Getting To Know Your Larynx – Your Voice Box

 This article will help you understand the role of your larynx and why it’s important.

-As a DC speech therapy center, we’re here to help you learn more about your voice and achieve your speech goals.
+If you’re looking for speech therapy in Washington, we’re here to help you learn more about your voice and achieve your speech goals.

 Keep reading to find out more.